 Humanity's transition to the cooler economy that embodies ecological feedback at evolutionary scale creates novel opportunities for timely innovations to continue life on earth.

 Imagine a day in our lives that adds zero increase to in our planet’s temperature?
 We call it a Zero Degree Day.
 Zero Degree Day doesn’t exist yet.
 But we can get there starting with Reduced Degree Days.
 The Zero Degree Collaboratory is creating a safe space for citizens to innovate.
 We are developing processes, methods and algorithms to create and track Reduced Degree Days and Zero Degree Days as the new assets of the cooler economy.
 The initial challenge is to get to 7.6 billion Zero Degree Days, i.e. one Zero Degree Day per person, the quickest, so we can demonstrate a cooler economy is realizable.

 This initiative is led by Principal Investigators Syed Shariq, PhD and Thomas George, PhD at the Kozmetsky Global Collaboratory at Stanford, along with Neeraj Sonalker, PhD at Center for Design Research at Stanford.

-Zero Degree Project nurtures innovators who are sensitive about themselves and the world, inviting them to innovate, develop, practice, share and evolve their Zero Degree Prototypes, through their participation in the prototyping collective.
+Zero Degree Collaboratory nurtures innovators who are sensitive about themselves and the world, inviting them to innovate, develop, practice, share and evolve their Zero Degree Prototypes, through their participation in the prototyping collective.